docker/docs/notary/service_architecture.md

-- **Denial of Service** - An attacker could reject all Notary server requests and corrupt or delete keys from the database (or even delete keys from an HSM), and thus prevent Notary servers from being able to sign generated timestamps or snapshots.
+- **Denial of Service** - An attacker could reject all Notary server requests and corrupt or delete keys from the database (or even delete keys from an HSM), and thus prevent Notary servers from signing generated timestamps or snapshots.

 - **Key Compromise** - If the Notary signer uses a database as its backend,